Hans867/BeSammen/README.md

 ## Bidrag

-If you wish to contribute to out project, please read our [guidance to contributes](CONTRIBUTING.md).
+If you wish to contribute to our project, please read our [guidance to contributes](CONTRIBUTING.md).